 RON S. WOLLETT JD

-Ron Wollett has an over 28-year history in both public accounting and industry tax.
+Ron has more than 30 years working in both public accounting and industry tax.
 He spent 23 years in public accounting at large national firms serving businesses from SEC registrants to family-owned businesses.
-Ron’s clients spanned a variety of industries, including manufacturing, distribution, construction, public utilities and retail.
-For the past five years, Ron has held the position of Chief Tax Officer for a family-owned executive management company that served a number of related operating entities in a variety of industries.
+Ron’s clients span a variety of industries, including manufacturing and distribution, construction, public utilities and retail.
+For the five years prior to joining Schneider Downs, Ron held the position of Chief Tax Officer for a family-owned executive management company that served a number of related operating entities in a variety of industries.

-As a seasoned leader and problem-solver, Ron has a strong background of heading multifunctional teams, including multistate and international tax professionals, to provide high-level and insightful service to clients and owners.
-Ron has significant experience in C corporation and flow-through entity tax planning, business structuring and re-structuring, accounting methods and periods, various tax and cash flow savings strategies and tax planning for high-net-worth individuals.
+As a seasoned leader and problem-solver, Ron has a strong background of leading multifunctional teams, including multistate and international tax professionals, to provide high-level and insightful service to clients and owners.
+He has significant experience in C corporation and flow-through entity tax planning, business structuring and re-structuring, accounting methods and periods, various tax and cash flow savings strategies, and tax planning for high-net-worth individuals.

 Ron brings years of experience and broad skill set to each client relationship to help clients minimize their tax burden and manage their tax risk.